git-ogawa/setup_kube_cluster/README.md

 - RHEL-based distribution (such as rocky linux)
 - Ubuntu 22.04
 - Amazon linux
-  - Supported only to install commands
+  - Supported only to install CLI commands such as kubectl